Posted on: 13/11/2015

 TEMPLATE_DIRS so I could separate out template files for each of the sites.

-The current Burgopak Studio site was using a combination of Gunicorn and Supervisor to run the Django application behind NGINX.
+##Configure supervisor to run two instances of the application from the codebase The current Burgopak Studio site was using a combination of Gunicorn and Supervisor to run the Django application behind NGINX.
 When using Supervisor you create configurations for ‘programs’ which supervisor will then run & monitor, restarting on crashes.
 By creating a program for each of the sites that specified the different settings file to use and a unique port to bind meant the codebase could be running in two modes side-by-side.

-The final piece in the puzzle is to set up two virtual hosts within NGINX that route requests on the different domains to the correct port.
+##Use NGINX to route the incoming requests to the correct port The final piece in the puzzle is to set up two virtual hosts within NGINX that route requests on the different domains to the correct port.

 Because of the different